bitovi/hatchify/packages/koa/README.md

 })()
 ```

 At this point you have created a Koa application with Hatchify connected as Middleware.
-In this above example we are configuring Hatchify to use sqlite as a database and to store any of our data in the `example.sqlite` file.
+In this above example we are configuring Hatchify to use sqlite as a database and to store any of our data in memory.

 The most important step in working with Hatchify is creating Models that define the data within your application.
 Lets take a look at this example `models.ts` file containing two different exported Models: